redux-model/redux-model/README-EN.md

 Redux Model is created to enhance original redux framework, which has complex development flow and lots of template fragments.

+Lots of famous state framework are designed for JS users.
+They totally follow design mode and hide everything you needn't see, it means you are difficult to combine these frameworks with typescript unless you inject `type interface` manually.
+Fortunately, Redux-Model is specially designed for typescript, feel free to inject once, use everywhere.

 [![License](https://img.shields.io/github/license/redux-model/redux-model)](https://github.com/redux-model/redux-model/blob/master/LICENSE)
 [![GitHub Workflow Status (branch)](https://img.shields.io/github/workflow/status/redux-model/redux-model/CI/master)](https://github.com/redux-model/redux-model/actions)